National Insurance Calculator UK 2026/27, Employee & Self-Employed

 How National Insurance Actually Works

 National Insurance is a separate tax that sits alongside income tax.
-It funds three specific things: the State Pension, the NHS, and certain benefits like Jobseeker's Allowance.
-Unlike income tax, which goes into a general pot, NI is ring-fenced — at least in theory.
+It funds the State Pension, the NHS, and certain benefits such as Jobseeker's Allowance.
+By contrast, income tax goes into general government spending; NI is intended to be ring-fenced, at least in theory.

 You pay NI on employment earnings or self-employment profits, but not on savings interest, dividends, rental income, or capital gains.
-This distinction matters hugely for tax planning — it's the main reason company directors pay themselves a small salary plus dividends rather than a large salary.
+This distinction matters for tax planning, and is one reason limited-company directors typically take a small salary plus dividends rather than a large salary.

 | Class | Who Pays | Rate | Threshold | Purpose |